-- Foundations of homes may fail. - Standing water may contain debris, chemicals, and raw sewage. - Electricity may be out potentially for a long time. - Tap water may be unsafe for drinking, bathing, or cooking. - Roadways and bridges may sustain heavy damage or be covered in water and/or debris.

-- Flood waters may contain debris, chemicals, and raw sewage. - Electricity cannot be restored with high water levels surrounding homes. - Well water may be unsafe for drinking, bathing, or cooking. - Septic tanks may fail or become damaged. - Young children and animals can drown, be injured, or become severely ill from playing or swimming in flood waters.
+- Foundations of homes may fail. - Standing water may contain debris, chemicals, and raw sewage. - Electricity may be out potentially for a long time. - Tap water may be unsafe for drinking, bathing, or cooking. - Roadways and bridges may sustain heavy damage or be covered in water and/or debris. - Flood waters may contain debris, chemicals, and raw sewage. - Electricity cannot be restored with high water levels surrounding homes. - Well water may be unsafe for drinking, bathing, or cooking. - Septic tanks may fail or become damaged. - Young children and animals can drown, be injured, or become severely ill from playing or swimming in flood waters.

-Saffir - Simpson Hurricane Scale
+Saffir-Simpson Hurricane Scale

-Damage: Minimal; signs, tree branches, power lines down
+Category 1 - Winds: 75 to 95 mph; Damage: Minimal; signs, tree branches, power lines down

-Damage: Moderate; larger signs, tree branches blown down
+Category 2 - Winds: 96 to 110 mph; Damage: Moderate; larger signs, tree branches blown down

-Damage: Extensive; minor damage to buildings, trees blown down
+Category 3 - Winds: 111 to 130 mph; Damage: Extensive; minor damage to buildings, trees blown down

-Damage: Extreme; almost total destruction of doors/windows
+Category 4 - Winds: 131 to 155 mph; Damage: Extreme; almost total destruction of doors/windows

-Winds: More than 155 mph

-Damage: Catastrophic; buildings, roofs, structures destroyed
+Category 5 - Winds: More than 155 mph; Damage: Catastrophic; buildings, roofs, structures destroyed